FayeFang17/625/README.md

 * `sim_SNP`: SNP datasets could be simulated with this function.
 (But they are rather unrealistic, so do not use them forany purpose other than package tutorial.)

+* `data.prep`: Preapre data for Fst calculation.
+Parse SNP dataset by population before calculating Fst to save time.

+* `FST` : A measure of population differentiation due to genetic structure.
+In this function, Fst is estimated from one of genetic polymorphism data, single-nucleotide polymorphisms(SNP).
+Calculation implemented by Hudson method in Hudson(1992).

 ## Installing

+#install.packages("devtools")
+library(devtools)
 devtools::install_github("https://github.com/FayeFang17/625/")
 library(bios625)